 You can find the prices here.

 When do I pay for summer camp?

 A $100 deposit is required to reserve a reservation ($200 for two-week sessions).

 Please pay in full by May 1st.
-You will, have the opportunity to add-on horseback rides, climbing tower, group photo, photo CD’s, e-mail service, or the canteen store at camper check-in.
+You will, have the opportunity to add-on a group photo, e-mail service, or money in a canteen store account at camper online or at check-in.

 What time is Check-in?

 Check in is from 3:00-4:15pm.
 Please do not arrive before 3pm.
 Staff will be preparing for your child until 3pm, and only after that time will they be ready to welcome you.
 Thank you for observing this request.
 Staff will greet you at the driveway and give you a card that will direct you through the check-in process.

 For the deposit, we require that payment is made by credit card.
 The balance, which is due by May 1st, may be paid with credit card or by check.